-- 1. Decision-making processes that are fair, equitable, and involve multiple individuals, e.g. District administrators, teachers, and school support personnel, and a student's parent(s)/guardian(s). - 2.
-Processes that provide a student's parent(s)/guardian(s) with: - a.
-Written notification when their child is eligible for enrollment in accelerated courses; and - b.
-Notification of a decision affecting their child's participation in the APP. - 3.
-Assessment processes that include multiple valid, reliable indicators. - 4.
+- 1. Decision-making processes that are fair, equitable, and involve multiple individuals, e.g. District administrators, teachers, and school support personnel, and a student's parent(s)/guardian(s); - 2.
+Notification processes that notify a student's parent(s)/guardian(s) of a decision affecting a student's participation in the APP; - 3.
+Assessment processes that include multiple valid, reliable indicators; and - 4.
 The automatic enrollment, in the following school term, of a student into the next most rigorous level of advanced coursework offered by the high school if the student meets or exceeds State standards in English language arts, mathematics, or science on a State assessment administered under 105 ILCS 5/2-3.64a-5, as follows: - a.
 A student who meets or exceeds State standards in English language arts shall be automatically enrolled into the next most rigorous level of advanced coursework in English, social studies, humanities, or related subjects. - b.
 A student who meets or exceeds State standards in mathematics shall be automatically enrolled into the next most rigorous level of advanced coursework in mathematics. - c.
-A student who meets or exceeds State standards in science shall be automatically enrolled into the next most rigorous level of advanced coursework in science. - 5.
-Waiver of a course completion requirement under Board policy 6:300, Graduation Requirements, if the District determines that the student has demonstrated mastery of or competency in the content of the course or unit of instruction.
+A student who meets or exceeds State standards in science shall be automatically enrolled into the next most rigorous level of advanced coursework in science.